2300 Main Street #109,

 The Turnpike Cinema closed after “Superman”, and the theater was turned into a Green Stamps store followed by a fabric store.
 Today it is a furniture store and there’s no way to tell it ever was a theater other than by its slanted floor.

-For local Fairfax residents, it was the building of Fair City Mall and the Fair City Cinemas which killed the Turnpike Cinema.
+For local Fairfax residents, it was the building of Fair City Mall and the Fair City 3 Cinemas operated by the same operates as the Turnpike Cinema who decided to close the Turnpike Cinema.
 The Turnpike Cinema could play 70mm films.
-The Fair City Cinemas could barely hold 35 as the screens were extremely small.
-The Fair City Cinemas were converted to an art society playhouse which I have not had the pleasure of visiting.
+The Fair City 3 Cinemas could barely hold 35 as the screens were extremely small.
+The Fair City 3 Cinemas were converted to an art society playhouse which I have not had the pleasure of visiting.

 Just login to your account and subscribe to this theater